 Operating Procedure 038.1 states a sexual abuse incident review shall be conducted at the conclusion of every sexual abuse investigation including where the allegation has not been substantiated, unless the allegation has been determined to be unfounded.
 A sexual harassment incident review shall be conducted at the conclusion of every investigation into an allegation of sexual harassment where the allegation has been determined to be substantiated.
 The Review Team shall consist of at least one Administrative Duty Officer who will solicit input from line supervisors, investigators, and medical or mental health practitioners for all sexual abuse and harassment incident reviews.
-The review should begin as soon as practical after the incident and a Report of Incident Review 038\F3 submitted within 7 working days of the initial Incident Report.
+The review should begin as soon as practical after the incident and a Report of Incident Review 038-F3 submitted within seven (7) working days of the initial Incident Report.

-During the pre-audit, the auditor was advised of eight allegations of abuse that occurred during the past 12 months.
-Six of these allegations were followed by a sexual abuse incident review.
+During the pre-audit, the auditor was advised of five allegations of abuse that occurred during the past 12 months.
+Four of these allegations were "unfounded".
+The one that was "unsubstantiated" was followed by a sexual abuse incident review.